bbx10/wcd-wunderground/README.md

-# wcd-wunderground
+# Weather Underground with Adafruit Feather WICED

-Weather Underground with Adafruit Feather WICED
+Get weather current conditions from Weather Underground using the Adafruit Feather WICED board and TLS.